UniDash-Environement/UMS-Central-Panel/README.md

 ## Full deployment in the blink of an eye

 ## Description:
-> Admin Control Panel is a centralized admin panel for all your
-> interfaces.
-It contains by default WebTerminal, Nginix Proxy Reverse,
-> Portainer, Dozzle and 2 links to Freenom and CloudFlere
+> Admin Control Panel is a centralized admin panel for all your interfaces.
+It contains by default WebTerminal, Nginix Proxy Reverse, Portainer, Dozzle and 2 links to Freenom and CloudFlere

 ## Aventages:

 ### Simple:
-> This is a simple interface to edit because it is only composed of
-> A json file to define the list of panels and their mode
+> It is a simple interface to edit because it is only composed of a json file to define the list of panels and their modes

 ### Centralized:
-> This interface allows you to centralize all the panels
-> under a splitable tab system on a single screen
+> This interface allows to centralize all the panels under a splitable tab system on a single screen

 ## Screen